Cartan Actions of Higher Rank Abelian Groups and their Classification: Summary and structure of the paper

+In Part V, we prove the most general structural result of the paper, Theorem \ref{thm:big-headache}, which describes the general structure of a totally Cartan action in terms of its rank one factors.
+We also classify when a rank one factor ``commutes'' with the rest of the action (ie, when it is a direct product of a subaction of rank $k-1$).
+Definition \ref{def:splitting}, Lemma \ref{lem:splitting-equivalence} and Theorem \ref{thm:splitting-implies-direct} give checkable criteria for detecting when a rank one factor splits as a direct product.

-In Part III, we prove the most general result of the paper, Theorem \ref{thm:full-classify}.
-We begin by establishing some structure theorems which reduce a proof of Theorem \ref{thm:full-classify} to Theorem \ref{thm:main-self-centralizing}.
-In Section \ref{sec:starkov}, we describe how the Starkov component acts.
-The uniform boundedness lemma (Lemma \ref{lem:uniformly bounded derivative}) will imply that the action is equicontinuous, and factors through a torus action.
+We begin in Section \ref{sec:starkov}, by describing how the Starkov component acts.
+The uniform boundedness lemma (Lemma \ref{lem:uniformly bounded derivative}) will imply that the action of the Starkov component is equicontinuous, and factors through a torus action.
+When combining Corollary \ref{cor:factor-by-starkov} with Theorem \ref{thm:big-headache}, one can obtain a general structure theorem of actions with nontrivial Starkov component, by describing their Starkov factor, then claiming the original action is an extension by a transitive torus action.